 Variations

-• I love peaches, pears, figs or apples, especially stewed apples.
-Strawberries and blueberries are always a favourite.
+- I love peaches, pears, figs or apples, especially stewed apples.
+Strawberries and blueberries are always a favorite.
 I also like a few sultanas or dried cranberries on top.
 For nuts, I prefer walnuts or almonds, but you can throw pumpkin seeds for extra zinc or some chopped Brazil nuts if you want extra selenium.
 In the fall, you can add chopped pecans and a sprinkle of pumpkin spice for those autumnal vibes.

 I struggle so much with breakfast because I guess “breakfast foods” just don’t come naturally to me.
 I’m always looking for more ideas and I LOVE this one!